AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## createAccount

 Triggered when a shopper attempts to create an account.
-[Full schema](https://github.com/adobe/magento-storefront-event-collector/blob/main/src/handlers/account/createAccountAEP.ts).

 >[!NOTE]
 >